NicholasDroppa/cse15l-lab-reports/lab1.md

 ![Image](cat2.png)

-Working directory: /home
+Working directory: `/home`

-Running the ls command with a path to a directory as the argument failed to print the contents of any file, and instead printed out a line of text.
+Running the `cat` command with a path to a directory as the argument failed to print the contents of any file, and instead printed out a line of text indicating that `lecture1` is a directory.

-This output is an error, as the cat command is only meant to take files as arguments.
+This output is an error, as the `cat` command is only meant to take files as arguments.

 ---
 ### file: